j-chacko/Unstructured/README.md

 # Unstructured File Processor

+Based on the Unstructured.io project.
+Follow instructions from https://docs.unstructured.io/open-source/introduction/overview to set up the Unstructured's environment.
+This should be set up through the requirements.txt file.

 ## Overview

 The **Unstructured File Processor** is a Python project designed to process a variety of file types, extract their content, and convert them into structured formats.
 It handles multiple file formats, including: